hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

 if you just want to work on the frontend.
 See the "Mocked backend" section below.

 1. Go into the `backend` directory.
-2. Start the backend by running `yarn start:dev` for dev mode or `yarn start` for production.
+2. Start the backend by running `pnpm start:dev` for dev mode or `pnpm start` for production.

 ## Setting up the frontend